Welcome to the SimSET home page. SimSET is an ancronym for "Simulation System for Emission Tomography".

 SimSET is freely available.
 These pages will tell you how to download and install the package, as well as how to use it.
 We ask that all new users register, so that we can keep everyone up to date with the latest software and any new developments.
 We also keep a database of resources for SimSET, including digital phantoms and set-up files, to which users are invited to contribute.

-This work supported by PHS Grants #CA42593, "A Simulation System For Emission Tomography," and #CA126593, "University of Washington Emission Tomography Simulation Resource."
+This work supported by PHS Grants #CA042593, "Tumor Detection and Quantitation with Emission Tomography," and #CA126593, "University of Washington Emission Tomography Simulation Resource."

 [top of page]

 Last revised by: Robert Harrison Revision date: 29 January 2014